Insight Tarot - iOS App

 The app I envisioned would be free to download but premium in feel, with inline ads supporting a freemium model and a fully custom card deck of over 70 original illustrations at its centre.
 After auditing the landscape, I mapped core features, a monetization strategy, and a UX framework, culminating in a full style guide and high-fidelity mockups.
 Ultimately the project was shelved because AI-based summarization didn't exist yet.
 Now that it does, I'm reinvesting in the app in Spring 2026.

-• Product Evolution – From 2020 concept to 2026 reboot: the constraint that blocked it, and how AI solved it.
+• Evolution – From 2020 concept to 2026 reboot: the constraint that blocked it, and how AI solved it.

-• 2026 Market Summary – The market in context: $9B by 2030, 120M+ active users, AI-personalization driving growth, and more.
+• 2026 Market Summary – $9B by 2030, 120M+ users, AI-personalization driving growth, and more.

 2020